colgiati/moocfi-haskell-course/README.md

 # moocfi-haskell-course
-Solutions of exercises of Haskell course by mooc.fi
+So far, I have only done part 1 of the Haskell course.
+The full course contains to parts.